humdrum-tools/old-website/source/index.rst

 We've split the site into the `Humdrum User Guide <guide>`_ (Huron, 1995), an explanation of Craig Sapp's `Humdrum Extras <humextra>`_, and a `Humdrum Cookbook <cookbook>`_.
-While the original Humdrum website is transferred to one, you can view the original HTML documentation `here <Humdrum>`_.
+While the original Humdrum website content is transferred to this one, you can view the original HTML documentation `here <Humdrum>`_.